AIR FORCE JUNIOR RESERVE OFFICER TRAINING CORPS

 CORE ELECTIVE AT WEST FOR ALL HIGH SCHOOL STUDENTS

 Air Force Junior Reserve Officer Training Corps (AFJROTC) is a program designed to develop citizens of character dedicated to serving their nation and community.
-The AFJROTC program provides citizenship training and an aerospace science class for high school students.
+The AFJROTC program instills in students the value of citizenship, service to the United States, personal responsibility, character, and a sense of accomplishment.
 Enrollment is open to all students in grades 9-12.
-Good performance is rewarded through promotion to positions of increased responsibility and the awarding of medals and ribbons.
+Performance in the Corps is recognized through promotion, increased responsibility, the award of medals and ribbons as well as the ability to earn a varsity letter.
 Books and uniforms are provided at no cost to the student except for cleaning and minor maintenance of the uniform.
 Retired Air Force personnel who are state-certified instructors teach the course.
-Enrollment in AFJROTC incurs NO MILITARY OBLIGATION; however, scholarship and promotion benefits are available to experienced AFJROTC cadets that pursue a military career after high school.
+Enrollment in AFJROTC incurs NO MILITARY OBLIGATION; however, promotion benefits are available to AFJROTC cadets that pursue a military career after high school.
 Cadets interested in attending any one of the service academies are encouraged to enroll in AFJROTC.
-ROTC scholarships and academy nominations are limited and quite competitive.

 Proper uniform wear and grooming is required of all cadets.
-Cadets are required to wear the uniform one day per week throughout the school year beginning in October.
+Cadets are required to wear the uniform one day per week most weeks of the school year beginning in mid-October.
 Cadets unable or unwilling to wear the uniform and meet the grooming standard will be removed from the program.
 Uniform and grooming standards are in accordance with Air Force Instruction 36-2903, Dress and Personal Appearance of Air Force Personnel.
 This is HQ AFJROTC policy and not negotiable for cadets or instructors.
-In general terms, this means a neat, clean-cut haircut and no facial hair (with the exception of a trimmed mustache) for male cadets while in uniform.
-For female cadets, this means their hair must be styled in such a way that the hair remains above the shirt collar while in uniform.
+In general terms, this means a neat, clean-cut haircut and no facial hair (with the exception of a trimmed mustache) for male cadets when in uniform.
+For female cadets, this means the hair must be cut and styled in such a way that the hair remains above the eyebrows and shirt collar, tied in a bun or short ponytail while in uniform.
 You may Google AFI 36-2903 for details regarding grooming standards or refer to the Cadet Guide on our website.

 Wellness/Physical Training is an official and integral part of the AFJROTC program.
 The objective of the program is to motivate cadets to lead healthy, active lifestyles beyond program requirements and into their adult lives.
 Wellness includes a variety of exercises and physical activity.
 Cadets can expect to participate in wellness approximately one class period per week.

-AS 200 (The Science of Flight): Required for all 9-12th grade cadets
+AS 100 (Milestones in Aviation History): Required for all 9-12th grade cadets

 CADET LEADERSHIP COURSE (CLC) 2.5 credits only